Skip to main content

 Will my favicon work on all browsers and devices?

-Yes, if you use the complete HTML snippet this tool provides.
+Yes, if you use the complete HTML snippet the Best Answer Hub Favicon Generator provides.
 The snippet includes a fallback chain: modern browsers load the SVG favicon first, Chrome and Firefox load the 32×32 PNG, Safari loads the Apple touch icon, and legacy browsers fall back to the .ico file.
 This covers every major browser released since 2015, including Chrome, Firefox, Safari, Edge, Opera, Samsung Internet, and mobile Safari on iOS.

-Can I use this tool for a GitHub Pages site?
+Can I use the Best Answer Hub Favicon Generator on a GitHub Pages site?

 Absolutely.
 Commit the favicon files to the root of your repository and add the HTML snippet to your layout or index file.
 GitHub Pages serves static files exactly as they are.
 If you are using a Jekyll theme, place the files in the root directory or an assets/ folder and update the href paths in the snippet accordingly.
 Many developers use emoji favicons for GitHub Pages demo sites because they are fast and zero-maintenance.